hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Once a type has an element created, the type cannot be changed.
 Attributes cannot be added or removed to the type.

+## Types can be created in a set context

+Any attribute can be used in a type as long as the type owner making the api call can read the attribute.
+When a type is defined, it can be defined in a set context.
+This can change which attributes the user can read

 ## Defining action listeners

 attributes can be placed in the live_actions if they hold an action, these have state in the elements